open2c/quaich/README.md

 ## Usage

-If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository and, if available, its DOI (see above).
+If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) repository.

 ### Step 1: Obtain a copy of this workflow